n2geoff/testit/README.md

 A `+OK` will proceed test lines that *pass* and a `-ERR` for those that *fail*, An error stack is included by default after the failing test wrapped in `---`.
 You can suppress outputing the error stack by passing `false` as an argument to `run()`, ie `run(false)`.

-You can, however, write your own custom test runner...
+You can, also, write your own custom test runner...

 ### Custom Test Runners